-Jamestown Settlement, founded in 1607, was America’s first permanent English settlement.
+Jamestown Settlement,is a living-history museum depicting America’s first permanent English colony, which was founded in 1607.
+Historic Jamestowne, located adjacent to the museum, is the site of America’s first permanent English colony.
 Arrive in the morning and start your visit in the Robins Foundation Theater for a 20-minute film tracing the relationship between the Colonists and the Powhatan Indians (it runs continuously every 30 minutes); it’s a great introduction to the origins of the settlement, hardships faced by the colonists and the arrival of the first Africans in 1619.
 Continue the story by making your way through the expansive interactive galleries that cover the United States’ beginnings in Virginia through the context of the Powhatans, English and west central African cultures; it’s divided into three sections, making it easy even for younger children to follow the story.
 More than 500 artifacts from portraits and documents to furnishings and toys let visitors compare and contrast the three different cultures’ language, religion, government, economy, family structure, recreation and art.
 A special exhibition running through Jan.
 5, 2020, called “Tenacity” reviews the role of women in Jamestown through personal stories recreated by actors on video screens.
 Outside you can see the settlement come to life via a recreated Powhatan Indian village, where you’ll learn how they grew and prepared food, processed animal hides, crafted tools and pottery and wove fibers and take place in hands-on activities including grinding corn, gardening and playing corn cob darts.
 James Fort is a recreation of a military outpost used 1610–1614 with dwellings, a church, storehouse, office and governor’s house.
 Depending on the season you’ll see re-enactors forge and repair metal objects, demonstrate how muskets are fine, produce leather goods and sew and cultivate crops, and you can try your hand at a game of quoits or ninepins.
 Finally, board recreations of the three ships the settlers used to sail on the 4.5-month voyage from England to Virginia, on which you can steer with a whipstaff, practice sailors’ knots and climb into a sailor’s bunk.
 Stay for lunch in the café, where sandwiches, burgers and salads are joined by local dishes like Virginia peanut soup, Brunswick stew and bbq brisket.

 The American Revolution Museum at Yorktown covers the founding of the United States from the beginning of the colonial period through the Revolutionary War and the signing of the Constitution.
 The introduction film Liberty Fever is the best place to start; it juxtaposes silhouettes and moving shadow puppets from a 19th-century storyteller with live-action film segments chronicling five people who lived during the Revolution, including a witness of the Boston Massacre, an Irish immigrant who supported the Patriots’ cause while her brother did not, and a Catawba Indian who fought on the American side.
 One gallery timelines the American Revolution from the 13 colonies to the westward expansion of the United States in the 1790s; others examine our relationship with Britain before, during and after the war, trace the war from the Battle of Lexington and Concord in 1775 to the eventual victory at Yorktown in 1781, examine weapons and tactics used and look at the challenges the new country faced after Americans defeated the British.
 The most dramatic experience here is The Siege of Yorktown, a film shown in a experiential theater with dry ice smoke and seats that vibrate and rumble as cannons fire on screen, the discernible smell of seawater as the American army works to prevent the French army from gaining access to the Chesapeake Bay and the scent of coffee as supplies are brought to the front lines.
 It’s well-done and truly unforgettable.
 (Note: If you are planning on visiting Yorktown and Jamestown, or even along with other area attractions, check the website as a combo ticket might be your best option.)